 What I learnt?
 The famous Mayan calendar is made up of 19 segments of time, every segment is divided into 18 of 20 days except a short period of 5 days.
 Mayans were known as the masters of time.
 Guess what?
 18 x 20 + 5 = 365.
 Wow, wow, WOW!!!!!!!
 Yes I was taking notes from our tour guide!

 Feet, what do I need you for when I have wings to fly? – Frida Kahlo, Mexican self-portrait artist, Feminist icon, Political activist

 There was no end to the sights and wonders of Mexico, but all good things must come to an end.
 I needed sedation on returning home.

 I’ll travel with a buddy for my next race though.
 I’m glad I made a friend that day, it made all the difference to have someone share the pains and joys of the race with.
 I had no expectations of this trip but it exceeded my expectations!
 I had the most enjoyable trip and I hope you’ve enjoyed this story and it inspires you to live one of your own.
-If you have any questions, send me a message using the contact form.
+If you have any questions, leave a comment or send me a message.

 Get your passports people, get shots if you need to, and get going if you can!
 See the world.
 Know the world.
-Be the world you want to be.
-Take that key and open the door to your dreams.
+Create the world you want to live in!
+Take that key and open the door to your dreams!!!

 - Cover image: Pixabay

 - Photo credits: all mine